Calendar of Posts

 The band’s music director is Craig Gall; the assistant conductor is Garrett Kornman.
 Greg Berg is the master of ceremonies and often performs vocals with the band.

-The concerts begin at 7 p.m. each Wednesday night on the band shell, from June 18 through Aug.
-6 except when slightly earlier starting times are set for special pre-concert entertainment.
+The concerts begin at 7 p.m. each Wednesday night on the band shell, from June 17 through Aug.
+5 except when slightly earlier starting times are set for special pre-concert entertainment.
 Check the schedule.